M.H.A. Frequently Asked Questions

 What will an M.H.A. degree do for me?

 A graduate degree provides opportunity.
 The entry-level requirement for a management position within the healthcare industry is a master's degree.
 Many of our students currently work in healthcare, but they desire to move into a management position.
 The M.H.A. degree will provide them this opportunity.
 For students with limited healthcare experience, or those looking to transition their career into healthcare, an M.H.A. degree can supplement their academic and professional experience by providing an introduction to healthcare delivery systems and an opportunity to develop their business and leadership skills.
+The American College of Healthcare Executives considers the M.H.A. as the entry-level degree into the profession.

 How helpful is this program if you have no experience?